 Stay in one of the two-person igloos include a toilet and the option of adding an extra person too.
 Saunas and showers are available in separate buildings.
 The four-person igloos include their own toilet and shower.
 Breakfast and a three-course set menu dinner each day is included.

 This regal log chalet is ideal for a romantic getaway.
 Made of kelo wood and furnished with a four-poster bed, you’ll get your own bathtub, sauna and outdoor jacuzzi.
+These suites are ideal for couples on a romantic getaway.
+The decor is charmingly camp in a Santa meets Liberace kinda way.

 There are plenty of activities to be done at Kakslauttanen.
 From husky rides to meeting Santa as well as experiencing the incredible Northern Lights, this resort is a once in a lifetime bucket list experience.

 Venture out into the forests and enjoy either a 2-hour or 4-hour husky ride.
 You will be provided with warm clothes and boots along with a hot beverage.
+There are two husky farms right by Kakslauttanen.
+You’ll get the hang of it in no time.
+There are no engines involved.
+All you’ll hear is the whooshing of the snow under the ice and the focused breathing of the huskies.

 Get in the festive spirit and go on a reindeer safari ride.
 Again all clothing will be provided along with a hot drink at the end.
+This is a traditional method of transport for the Sami people.
+You’ll be hosted by local reindeer herders.

 Chase the Northern Lights on a husky or reindeer-driven sleigh.
 This is guaranteed to be an unforgettable experience.
+It’s one of the world’s greatest natural phenomenons.
+Although visibility cannot be guaranteed – as we don’t control the weather – Kakslauttanen is as good a location as you’re likely to find.

 Canoeing In The Wilderness